 Cereal.
 Possibly everyone’s FAVORITE convenience food, but definitely one of the WORST foods you can eat, especially in the morning.
 The commercials and advertising for cereal really get under my skin, too.
 These sugar and chemical-filled foods are usually marketed toward kids, using bright colors and funny characters to grab your child’s attention.
 Oh, and their slogans…I bet we know them all.

-Sometimes it’s even better to start your day with just a cup of coffee or you can even trade coffee with your friends and family until you find one organic and delicious.
+Sometimes it’s even better to start your day with just a cup of coffee, especially when you use colombian whole bean coffee.
+Or you can trade coffee ideas with your friends and family until you find one that’s organic and delicious.

 Do you recognize any of these clever advertising taglines?
 (Source)